mkuf/prind/README.md

 KlipperScreen can be run from within a Docker Container.
 It requires you to set up a X11 Server on your machine that the Container can connect to.

-Locate the setup Script for X11 within `scripts/` and run it as root.
+Locate the setup Script for X11 within `scripts/` and run it from the root directory of this repository as user root.
 It creates a User, installs and configures X11 and creates a Systemd Service for xinit.
 ```
+cd prind/
 ./scripts/setup-X11.sh
 ```

-Xterm should now be displayed on your screen.
+The Prid Logo should now be displayed on your screen.
 If this is not the case, check the scripts output for errors.
 Otherwise, proceed to start/update the Stack.